The nuclear contacts and short range correlations in nuclei

 where $n(\kvec)=n_n(\kvec)+n_p(\kvec)$, A is the number of nucleons in the nucleus and $C_{NN}^{s}/(A/2)$ gives the fraction of the one-body momentum density above the Fermi momentum due to each type of SRC pair.

 {\it Ab-initio nuclear two-body densities --} Recent progress in quantum monte-carlo techniques allows performing ab-initio many-body calculations of nuclear structure for nuclei as heavy as $^{12}$C \cite{wiringa14,Carlson:2014vla}.
+Furthermore, cluster variational monte-carlo (CVMC) provides a way to obtain nuclear structure calculations for $^{16}$O and $^{40}$Ca ~\cite{Lonardoni:2017egu}.
 These calculations are done using the AV18 and UX potentials, and result in one- and two-body nucleon densities in coordinate and momentum space.

 The detailed study of the relation between two-body densities and two-nucleon knockout measurements is only now starting \cite{Weiss:2015mba, Alvioli:2016wwp,Alvioli:2013qyz}.

 When examining the two-body densities at high relative momentum, certain care should be taken to separate SRC pairs from non-correlated pairs with high relative momentum.
 Two nucleons that form an SRC pair are close to each other, each have high momentum, their relative momentum is high, and their c.m. momentum is low.
 However, not all nucleon pairs with high relative momentum are necessarily SRC pairs.
 For example, a particle with momentum $k_1\approx 4k_F$, and any uncorrelated ``mean-field" particle at rest $k_2\approx 0$, will yield a pair with high relative momentum $k\approx 2 k_F$, and c.m. momentum $K\approx 2 k_F$.
 In such cases, the high c.m momentum is a signature for uncorrelated pairs.
 As we examine pairs with larger and larger relative momentum, this scenario becomes less and less probable as the probability of finding a nucleon with high momentum falls fast with the momentum, i.e. its easier to find two nucleon with momentum $\approx 2k_F$ then one nucleon with momentum $\approx 4k_F$.